 Making dentistry heathier and more biocompatible:

-Modern medical research about overall health and wellness has opened the eyes of many and people are gradually becoming more and more interested in their own health and want to know what they can do to improve their well-being.
-As discussed above, improving overall health, means more than just eating the right foods and routinely exercising – it also depends on choosing healthy dental procedures, materials, and choosing a dentist that is knowledgeable about evidence based biocompatible techniques and materials that will minimize inflammation, oxidative stress and other negative side effects.
+Modern medical research about overall health and wellness has opened the eyes of many people and they are gradually becoming more and more interested in their own health and want to know what they can do to improve their well-being.
+As discussed above, improving overall health is more than just eating the right foods and routinely exercising.
+It also depends on choosing healthy dental procedures, materials, and choosing a dentist that is knowledgeable about evidence based biocompatible techniques and materials that will minimize inflammation, oxidative stress and other negative side effects.
 Using biocompatible materials without supra-gingival techniques, will not alone be beneficial.

-The Academy of Supra-gingival health Dentistry promotes Supra-gingival health & biocompatible dentistry, which means dentistry compatible with life and health.
-Although, every medical procedure has risks and some side effects, dentists should provide, (and patients should request) the options that are the least harmful to the body and cause the least amount of inflammation, in order to repair the damaged tooth, benefit from long-term health and prevent disease.
+The Academy of Supra-gingival Healthy Dentistry promotes scientific evidence –based biocompatible and healthy dentistry, which means dentistry compatible with life and health.
+Although, every medical procedure has risks and some side effects, dentists should provide, (and patients should request) options that are the least harmful to the body and cause the least amount of inflammation, in order to repair the damaged tooth, and to benefit from long-term health and prevent disease.

 Ways dentists can make dentistry healthier and more biocompatible: